 Paddle the path of the 18th century French-Canadian fur traders through Minnesota’s spectacular north country.
 Explore waterfalls, hidden coves, and scenic waterways.
 Listen for the cry of the loon and the howl of the timber wolf, as you glide through the crystal clear waters of north country’s big lakes.
-View ancient rock exposures, spectacular lake country scenery, and abundant wildlife as the Voyageurs once did!
+View ancient rock exposures, spectacular lake country scenery, and abundant wildlife!

-DAY 1: Your trip starts in the late afternoon at Ash River Visitor Center.
-Unload Voyageur canoes and gear, participate in a canoe orientation, and learn about other details necessary for a safe and fun trip.
+Your trip starts in the late afternoon at Ash River Visitor Center.
+Unload North canoes and gear, participate in a canoe orientation, and learn about other details necessary for a safe and fun trip.
 Paddle into Kabetogama Lake toward your first campsite on Bald Rock.
 After dinner discuss expectations for the trip around the campfire.

-DAY 5: Rise early and paddle to the take-out point near the Ash River Visitor Center.
+Rise early and paddle to the take-out point near the Ash River Visitor Center.
 The trip officially ends after lunch in the early afternoon.
-Those who use WI's van transportation can expect to return to Minneapolis in the evening.

 TERRAIN/ROUTE CHOICES: The area lies on the Canadian Shield, with terrain characterized by exposed granite carved by the water and ice action of the big lakes.
 On the water, many islands provide protection from the wind.
 Voyageurs National Park offers a wide range of route options from very easy to very difficult–great for family trips.